pranaypatel512/APODNasa/README.md

 * App can load media listing, details offline.
 * Clean and Simple Material UI.
 * Supporting dart-light theme.
+* Daily pictures sync up in the morning

 ### Run a project